PeterBortas/abot-scripts/README.md

 2. Configure your account details in abot-scripts/config.sh
 3. Run abot-scipts/setup.sh

-FIXME: Make setup.sh pre-load the hostkey for the ninja-tunnel or include it in the repo.

 This installs a cron script that checks that there is a tmux with the session name "archivebot" every even 10 minutes.
 Thus making sure that it will autostart after restarting the machine running it.
 If you